ajayrajsharma79/lithographer/README.md

 # Lithographer (Experimental CMS - Not for production)
-Lithographer is a reusable, headless CMS framework completely coded by AI with no human interfarence, it is powered by Python and Django.
-Features dynamic content modeling, multilingual support, visual layout building, and robust APIs.
+Lithographer is a reusable, headless CMS framework, it is powered by Python and Django, it features dynamic content modeling, multilingual support, visual layout building, and robust APIs.
+It is completely coded by AI with no human interfarence.

+This is part of my on-going experiments with various AI Models for testing thier capabities and my skills to develop AI Agents.

 ## Features